 - Add cream of tartar and beat on medium until peaks start to form.

-- Add sugar and beat on medium-high to high until stiff and glossy.
+- Add sugar and salt and beat on medium-high to high until stiff and glossy.

 - Pour into a well-greased 9×13 pan.

 - Bake for 60 minutes.
 Turn the oven off and leave the pan in the oven to cool for 12 hours or overnight with the door closed.
 To be honest, my meringue was in the oven for probably closer to 15 hours.